Oussama Mellouli

 Oussama "Ous" Mellouli (أسامة الملولي; born 16 February 1984) is a Tunisian swimmer who competes in the freestyle and medley events.
 He is a three-time Olympic medalist, is an African record holder, and trains with the USC Trojans team based at the University of Southern California, where he studied as a computer science undergraduate and swam collegiately.

-Since returning from an Adderall-related drugs ban, Oussama Mellouli was the 1500 m freestyle World champion at the 2009 World Aquatics Championships with a winning time of 14:37.28, then the second-best performance of all time.
+Since returning from an Adderall-related drug ban, Mellouli was the 1500 m freestyle World champion at the 2009 World Aquatics Championships with a winning time of 14:37.28, then the second-best performance of all time.
 Mellouli was the gold medalist in the 1500 freestyle at the 2008 Olympics, the bronze medalist in the 1500 freestyle at the 2012 Olympics, and the gold medalist in the 10 km marathon swim at the 2012 Olympics.
 He is the first Olympian to win medals in both the open water and the pool in a single Olympics.

-Biography
+Early life

 Born in Tunis, Mellouli left Tunisia at the age of 15 to study and train in France.
 He enrolled in USC Viterbi School of Engineering in 2003 after graduating from the Lycee Technologique du Rempart in Marseille, France.
-He swam for the USC Trojans and graduated in 2007 with a computer science bachelor's degree.
+He swam for the USC Trojans under Head Coach Dave Salo and graduated in 2007 with a computer science bachelor's degree.
 He is a scholarship holder with the Olympic Solidarity program.

-Swimming timeline

-2000 Olympics
+2000 Sydney Olympics

-At the 2000 Olympics, he finished 43rd in the 400 IM.
+At the 2000 Olympics in Sydney, Australia he finished 43rd in the 400 IM.